-At virtual book launch July 13, Manuel Pérez Rocha of the Institute for Policy Studies describes protests against the World Bank's investor-state arbitration tribunal in Washington, D.C.
-(EarthBeat screen shot) RESIZE.jpg
+At a virtual book launch for "The Water Defenders" July 13, Manuel Pérez Rocha of the Institute for Policy Studies describes protests against the World Bank's investor-state arbitration tribunal in Washington, D.C.
+(EarthBeat screenshot)

 "The company just did everything wrong.
 They ticked off even conservative governments, because they were treating them in the same way that foreign corporations have always treated [countries] — with arrogance and stupidity," Cavanagh said.
 "The company was arrogant and stupid and just thought, 'We'll buy people off, because we always do,' and they almost did."

 The water defenders won, but the cost was high.
 Around the time the permit was denied in 2009, they began receiving threats.
 Several who were close to the right-wing governing party but opposed to the mine were shot to death, and Marcelo Rivera was disappeared, tortured and murdered in an episode grimly reminiscent of the worst military abuses during the civil war.

 The murderers have never been brought to justice — a pattern repeated throughout the region, as local people stand up defense of their land, forests and rivers.
 Latin America is one of the most dangerous parts of the world for environmental defenders, according to the nonprofit watchdog group Global Witness.